Ecology

 The Hudson River and the lands along it help to sustain some of the world’s most awe-inspiring creatures, from Atlantic sturgeon and snapping turtles — species as old as the dinosaurs — to bald eagles and monarch butterflies.

-Studies show that ecosystems with high biodiversity are more productive and better able to withstand environmental fluctuations than those with a low variety of species.
-Increased threats from climate change make it even more imperative to protect our region’s diverse and globally important habitats.
+Studies show that ecosystems with high biodiversity (variety of plants and wildlife) are more productive and better able to withstand environmental shifts than those with a low variety of species.
+Increased threats like rising sea levels, more frequent flooding and heat waves, wind damage, and less predictable rainfall make it even more urgent to protect our region’s diverse and globally important habitats.

 Hudson Valley Conservation Strategy

-We’re protecting and restoring a range of environments for a variety of reasons, including:
+We’re protecting and restoring a range of environments for a variety of reasons:

-• Tidal Wetlands: prime nurseries and breeding areas for many fish species and important stopovers for migratory birds.
+- Tidal Wetlands provide prime nurseries and breeding areas for many fish species and important stopovers for migratory birds.

-• Wetlands: important for filtering pollution before it reaches drinking water supplies and for soaking up floodwaters.
+- Wetlands filter pollution before it reaches drinking water supplies and soak up floodwaters.

-• Meadows: support grassland wildlife critical for pollinating crops and eliminating pests; improve water quality and carbon storage.
+- Meadows support grassland wildlife critical for pollinating crops and eliminating pests, and improve water quality and carbon storage.

 Managing Scenic Hudson Lands

-In addition to providing recreation and inspiration, our parks and preserves play critical roles in the natural system that filters air and water.
-They also furnish habitats for the great diversity of plants and animals found in the Hudson Valley.
-We manage Scenic Hudson lands to maximize their benefits to wildlife and people — by protecting rare species, controlling invasive (non-native) species and restoring the ecological function of their lands and waters.
+In addition to offering recreation and inspiration, Scenic Hudson parks and preserves play critical roles in the natural system that filters air and water.
+They also provide habitats for the great diversity of plants and animals found in the Hudson Valley.
+We manage Scenic Hudson lands to maximize their benefits to wildlife and people — by protecting rare species, controlling invasive (non-native) species, and restoring the ecological function of their lands and waters.